Why is reading so important?

 Building vocabulary and understanding

 Learning to read is about listening and understanding as well as working out print.
-Through hearing stories, children are exposed to a rich and wide vocabulary.
-This helps them build their own vocabulary and improve their understanding when they listen, which is vital as they start to read.
-It’s important for them to understand how stories work as well.
+Through hearing stories, children are exposed to a rich and wide vocabulary, which helps improve their language and understanding.
 Even if your child doesn’t understand every word, they’ll hear new sounds, words and phrases which they can then try out, copying what they have heard.

 What Books Should I Choose?